 Communities and experiences are created through experiencesIn the past year, business leaders have become incredibly proficient at creating experiences since we've been online almost exclusively.
 In the future, we'll be sure that we don't wish to live life online.
 But the benefit to companies who are adopting new ways of doing business and establishing online communities and channels to connect, inform and engage with customers will be a huge advantage going forward.

-Brands are producing highly-produced videos, which after an event, can be accessed online and used by brands and industries for marketing, sales, and education.
+Brands are producing highly-produced videos, which after an event, can be accessed online and used by brands and industries for marketing to increase sales through presentations and parties.
 The value gained from the ongoing use of video content created from virtual events cannot be overstated.

 Redefining expectationsThe way we interact and network is changing forever through online event venues that enable users to connect regardless of location or time.
 The benefit of virtual events is more than traditional events in person.
 As a majority of people attend virtual events for educational motives, the second most significant reason for people to join is networking.

 One of the most serious flaws with digital events is that they cannot create the same experiences as in-person events.
 Perhaps a little absurd, but isn't it?
 The experience of driving cars isn't as good as flying on an airplane.
 While both could bring you to the exact location, the experience expectations, the medium, and the experience are quite different, and that's not surprising.